 A consistent mindfulness or meditation practice can bring about distinct and profound physical, mental, and interpersonal benefits.
-While these techniques have been practiced in monasteries and communities around the world since 500 BCE, it has seen an exponential rise as a topic of research and application in Western medicine, psychology, public health, and behavioral sciences since the 1960s.
-Benefits to mindfulness or meditation practices tentatively confirmed include (but are not limited to): decreasing stress; strengthening the immune system; increasing grey matter in the insula, hippocampus, and prefrontal cortex; improving psychological functions like attention, compassion, and empathy; lifting mood; helping with a variety of medical conditions, such as cardiovascular disease, asthma, PMS, type 2 diabetes, and chronic pain; alleviating psychological issues such as insomnia, anxiety, phobias, and eating disorders (for a full reference list, please feel free to contact Jo!).
+While these techniques have been practiced in monasteries and communities around the world since at least 500 BCE, they have seen an exponential rise as topics of research and application in Western medicine, psychology, public health, and behavioral sciences since the 1960s.
+Benefits to mindfulness or meditation practices tentatively confirmed include (but are not limited to): decreasing stress; strengthening the immune system; increasing grey matter in the insula, hippocampus, and prefrontal cortex; improving psychological functions like attention, compassion, and empathy; lifting mood; helping with a variety of medical conditions, such as cardiovascular disease, asthma, PMS, type 2 diabetes, and chronic pain; alleviating symptoms of insomnia, anxiety, phobias, addiction, and eating disorders (for a full reference list, please feel free to contact Jo!).

-While it’s important to note that mindfulness and meditation were originally a part of a spiritual framework of ethics and complementary practices imparted to liberate people of the delusions, attachments, and aversions that create suffering, folks in modern times are often drawn to secular mindfulness and meditation to simply live happier healthier lives.
+Mindfulness and meditation were originally a part of a spiritual framework of ethics and complementary practices imparted to liberate people of the delusions, attachments, and aversions that create suffering.
+That being said, folks in modern times are often drawn to secular mindfulness and meditation to simply live happier healthier lives.

 Benefits of a regular meditation practice abound, though it should not be approached as a quick nor an easy cure-all.
-That being said, skills taught in meditation can be profoundly valuable, regardless of your experience or background.
-Please contact Jo if you are interested in a meditation class or series of classes.
+Many practitioners experience distressing challenges in meditation, such as physical discomfort or painful memories.
+Seated meditation may be contraindicated for practitioners who have experience with certain forms of trauma, though everyone unique.
+Please contact Jo if you are interested in learning more about a meditation class or series of classes.